The completed chat application

 As you can see, we're calling the addMessage function to append our own message to the chat container without involving our server.

-Socket.io is a super powerful library and we've just scratched some basic methods from its API but it contains a lot more functionalities like assigning namespaces to sockets so they have different endpoints, create rooms and, even integrate it with Redis.
+Socket.io is a powerful library and we've just scratched the surface of some basic methods from its API.
+It contains a lot more functions like assigning namespaces to sockets so they have different endpoints, create rooms and, even integrating with Redis.
 Make sure to check out their documentation to learn more.

 Antonio is a full stack developer from Spain currently living in UK.
 He has more than 12 years of professional experience working on a wide variety of projects, from small personal websites to complex web applications or corporate projects built with microservices and REST APIs.
 Now he's working on my his projects: thelifeboard.app and quicktalks.io